tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 You might wonder why I checked.
 It’s not standard protocol.
 I don’t usually do this.
 But the events of the last few nights led me to my search.

 When he handed the paperwork back, he sat down again, dragging the dog with him like a sack of flour.
 He leaned against the wall, arms folded, eyes fixed ahead.
-He barely moved, like a corpse propped open.
+He barely moved, like a corpse propped upright.
 His dog didn’t move much either.
 Just sat there.
 Waiting.

 We see a lot of characters here.
 Some genuinely kind folks, too.
 But this man?
 Something about him was wrong.